Calls for change to pregnancy scans that would ‘save lives’

 The research provides “strong evidence” offering routine scans late in pregnancy to see the position the baby is lying in “improves the outcome for the baby and for the mother”, Professor Khalil said.

-She noted less than 10 hospitals in the UK offer routine third trimester scans, including St George’s, Kings College London, and Lewisham in London as well as Medway, Norwich and Oxford outside the capital.
+She noted fewer than 10 hospitals in the UK offer routine third trimester scans, including St George’s, Kings College London, and Lewisham in London as well as Medway, Norwich and Oxford outside the capital.

 Professor Khalil added: “At the moment being able to offer this scan routinely would be very difficult because of a shortage of sonographers and the cost.
-Handheld ultra-scans would be a cheaper option and much easier to implement - midwives would be able to offer this in routine visits.”
+Handheld ultrasound scans would be a cheaper option and much easier to implement - midwives would be able to offer this in routine visits.”

 Researchers, whose findings were published in PLOS Medicine, are calling for guidelines drawn up by the National Institute for Health and Care Excellence (NICE) to be overhauled in light of the new study.